Savings and loan crisis: Fraud

 Several high-profile casualties of the crisis involved fraud.
 A variety of methods were identified.
 For example, a thrift officer could extract compensation and other benefits from origination fees on low-quality loans.
 Alternatively, they could collude with developers to book paper profits that were extracted and eventually placed on the government, or simply pay themselves high compensation until the thrift became bankrupt, and place the responsibility for paying off depositors onto FSLIC.
 William K. Black gained considerable notoriety for his leadership in prosecuting Charles Keating, who was temporarily successful in blocking Black's investigations, because campaign contributions coordinated by Keating had saved Jim Wright from financial ruin and elevated him to the Speaker of the House.
 Keating also had bought support from five US Senators, but it was not enough to keep him out of prison.
 Black said that many senior executives can find accountants and auditors willing to conspire to commit fraud; he coined the term "control fraud" to describe this phenomenon.

 However, such fraud was not the core reason for the crisis.
-Estimates of the number of failures that involve fraud or insider abuse ranges considerably due to the difficulty in detecting fraud and distinguishing it from bad business judgment.
-An Office of the Comptroller of the Currency study in 1988 indicated fraud in 11 percent of failures between 1979 and 1987; a Federal Deposit Insurance Corporation study in 25 percent of failures in 1989; a Resolution Trust Corporation study in 1992 found fraud in 33 percent of its cases; and a 1994 General Accounting Office study reported 26 percent of banks that failed in 1990–91 had issues with fraud.
+Estimates of the number of failures that involved fraud or insider abuse ranges considerably due to the difficulty in detecting fraud and distinguishing it from bad business judgment.
+An Office of the Comptroller of the Currency study in 1988 indicated fraud in 11 percent of failures between 1979 and 1987; a Federal Deposit Insurance Corporation study indicated involvement in 25 percent of failures in 1989; a Resolution Trust Corporation study in 1992 found fraud in 33 percent of its cases; and a 1994 General Accounting Office study reported 26 percent of banks that failed in 1990–91 had issues with fraud.
 The most clear cases of fraud both within and without of the thrift system were concentrated in a few large institutions that had grown substantially and were alleged to have conspired to manipulate junk bond markets with thrift directors for personal gain.

 Regardless, there was fraud and insider abuse in many cases.
 The Crime Control Act of 1990, after the crisis, established a special counsel to investigate and prosecute fraud in financial institutions.
 Between 1988 and 1992, the Department of Justice sent 1,706 bankers to prison and found guilty verdicts in 2,603 cases.
 Expert estimates as of a Congressional Budget Office report in 1992 as to the proportion of losses due to fraud eventually borne by the government range from three to 25 percent, with a more narrow consensus estimate in the range 10–15 percent (corresponding to taxpayer losses of 16–24 billion dollars).